bucket-xv/Thunder-in-Rust/README.md

 # Thunder in Rust
-This is a game developed by rust game engine Bevy.
+This is a game developed by the Rust game engine Bevy.
 The project is still under development.